wp-plugins/flexible-posts-widget/readme.txt

 FPW does not add styles or scripts to your public theme.
 The plugin is intentionally designed to work within your existing theme.
 FPW does add one stylesheet and one JavaScript to the Widgets page in wp-admin to help with the administration of any FPWs in use.

 = Want to add support for another language? =
 I'd love to support more languages.
-The plugin's POT file is available with the download.
 Feel free to post PO & MO files for your language to a [new forum thread](http://wordpress.org/tags/flexible-posts-widget/) and I'll get them added to the plugin.

 = Questions, Support & Bug Reports =
 To get answers to your questions, request help or submit a bug report, please start a [new forum thread](http://wordpress.org/tags/flexible-posts-widget/).